desain/owlbear-emanation/README.md

      * Number from 0 (fully transparent) to 1 (fully opaque).
 If not provided, the current player's default opacity will be used.
      */
     opacity?: number;
+    /**
+     * ID of player this aura will be visible to.
+If not provided, the aura will be visible to eveyrone.
+     */
+    visibleTo?: string;
 }

 interface RemoveAurasMessage {